-Although the recipe below calls for green beans, kabocha squash and chard (since those are the things we'd received in our produce box this past week) you could just as easily substitute spinach or kale for the chard, turnips or carrots (or both) for the squash, add some potatoes, etc., etc. Likewise, though I've listed curry powder below, you could toast your own spices if you're a purist or you could also use one of the Thai curry pastes with delightful results.
+Although the recipe below calls for green beans, kabocha squash and chard since those are the things we'd received in our produce box this past week, you could just as easily substitute spinach or kale for the chard, turnips or carrots (or both) for the squash, add some potatoes, etc. Likewise, though I've listed curry powder below, you could toast your own spices if you've got the time and inclination or you could also use one of the jarred Thai curry pastes (Mae Ploy is my Thai cooking teacher's favorite brand and I agree that it's very good) with delightful results.
 The basic concept is very flexible so feel free to experiment.

 That said, the kabocha squash is truly excellent in this curry -- its dense, starchy flesh lends lots of substance and its sweet, meaty flavor complements the coconut milk nicely.

 Besides tasting really good, one of the nicest things about this dish is its simplicity.
 It's a great way to work a bunch of fresh veggies into a delicious meal.
 I'd recommend serving it with short grain brown rice and a salad.

 * 1 small to medium-sized kabocha squash, halved, seeds removed and cut into 1-inch cubes

 * 1 bunch chard, washed, stems removed and chopped into 1-inch pieces, leaves cut into ribbons

 * 2 big handfuls of green beans, washed and trimmed

 * 2 medium onions, sliced

 * 1 tsp minced fresh ginger